 The experiences captured during research were turned into six shared user needs.

-This project ended with design concepts.
-This means that, by PPL’s current Sprint and Release model, the project wrapped after Release 4: Synthesize.
 Based on the six shared needs we identified, the project team delivered a set of findings, an assessment of the needs shared by multiple system participants, a sheaf of personas, and five policy-and-service concepts for reducing jailing, improving jail experiences, and limiting returns to jail.

 We later heard that the jail director said it was “the first time anyone was looking for a win for the officer and a win for the inmate in a project.”